 | Residencia / Padrón | ✗ Not required | Tax residence is based on days in Spain, not registration |

-- ✓ NIE + Residencia delivered online
+- ✓ NIE delivered within days

 Filing step by step